skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 Eomer tosses him a rope.
 Skeeve ties one end to the iron handle of the hatch, and throws the rest back down so the others can climb up.
-Eomer and Thu’fir come up, and Eomer picks the lock.
+Eomer and Thu'fir come up, and Eomer picks the lock.

 All of this is a bit confusing.
 It seems like there is a lot of security here, all of which can be easily circumvented with a bit of rope.
-What’s the use of having a magical front door if someone can enter through a mundane, non-magical hatch in the roof?
+What's the use of having a magical front door if someone can enter through a mundane, non-magical hatch in the roof?

 > The idea is that this place was build to repel invaders, not